 Dementia Adventure is a charity registered in England and Wales (1163163).
-Our Mission at Dementia Adventure is to enable people living with dementia to get outdoors, connect with nature, themselves and their community, and retain a sense of adventure in their lives.
+Our mission is to enable people living with dementia to get outdoors, connect with nature, themselves and their community, and retain a sense of adventure in their lives.

 This privacy notice explains how we use any personal information we collect about you.
 Dementia Adventure promises to respect any personal data you share with us and keep it safe.
 We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.
 Where we refer in this notice to ‘we, ‘us’ or ‘our’ we are referring to Dementia Adventure.
+Any personal data processed in line with our Privacy Notice is done in our capacity as either a data controller or joint data controller.
 When you give your information to other organisations and websites you should check their privacy notices or policies.

 This notice now provides more information on: